commitsovercoffee/markup-mansion/src/routes/writings/daily_rituals.md

 I should respond to a mail, approach my next task or the bug at hand, this buffer time helps me connect the dots and return to work with more clarity.

-### Round II
+### Getting Things Done

 After lunch, I either try to close what I was working on in the morning or if there are some small tasks I can finish off I prioritize them.
 Second half is also when I prefer to schedule meetings.
 And my workday ends with me scheduling replies to be sent next morning for any mails that I need to respond to.

-### All work & some play
+### Work Out

 After work, I typically take my bicycle out for a spin.
-I cycle to this park 4 kms away where I either then walk or shoot hoops (if the stars align), before spending some time at the open gym and heading back home.
+I cycle to a park 4 kms away where I either walk or shoot hoops, before spending some time at the open gym and heading back home.
 My cycling is accompanied usually by music or a podcast.
-And this is my exclusive time for podcasts.
-This time is also when I listen to any podcasts while pedalling.
-After I come home, I take a shower.
+And after I return home, I take a hot/cold shower depending on my mood.

-Post this, is unassigned time which is mostly spent running errands, doing some household work or with family or friends.
+Post this, is unassigned time which is mostly spent running errands, doing some household work or with family & friends.
 Then I have dinner at around 21:00 mostly while watching a movie, show or youtube.

-### After Dark
+### Graceful Shutdown

 After dinner, I do whatever I feel like before dozing off as my eyes suggest.
-As much as I'd like to sound it cool, this time is usually spend on my computer working on sideprojects, lurking on the web , reading, writing or getting lost in thoughts while tryinig to decide what I should do as my body resists to do the thing cmputing the amount of effort required.
-Yeah I day dream at night :)
+As much as I'd like it to sound cool, this time is usually spend on my computer working on sideprojects, lurking on the web , reading, writing or simply getting lost in thought.

 ---

-## Weekends
+## Special Days

-Weekends are more relaxed than normal days, I can sleep bit more, skip workout, or do nothing all day (which rarely happens).
-I enjoy weekends cause we have a tradition at home to cook nonveg on weekends, and because I theme my weekends like below :
+Weekends are more laid-back than workdays, I can sleep in, skip workouts, or do absolutely nothing, but only if I stick to these rituals :

-- Monthly second saturdays : Video game Sprint, if there is nothing burning, I can spend the day binging video games.
-- Monthly on third monday, I take a haircut, because monday nights baber shops tend to be empty.
-- Monthly on third Saturday : Dance with Finance, here I do a thorough checkup of my finances.
-This includes approving any major shoppping/spendings.
+- First Saturday : Dance with Finance - Review finances & approve major purchases.
+- Second Friday : Gaming Night - Inspired by _The Big Bang Theory_.
+- Third Tuesday: Grooming Day - Trip to the barber since it's less crowded.
-- moonthly on last sunday : is dedicated to clean the house.
+- Last Saturday : Cleaning Day - Dedicated to tidying up the house.

-All of the above are on my calendar.
-So again I dont need to recall these.
-I get reminded.
-Time blocking is such a good technique !
+> "Time blocking works wonders!" - People who use time blocking.

-## Closing Hot Takes
+## Closing Suggestions

-Your routine should not be timebound.
-It should be guiding.
-Bargain a routine with yourself, dont throw one on your face.

-- View your progress as a graph and not a streak.
-It does not have to be a streak.
-A monthly graph better conveys, maybe you missed few days, but even if achieive 60% given that life happen that month, Isn't it okay ?
-- Doing something is equally important as not doing something.
-Choose wisely.
-Atleast pick habits you enjoy, and not loathe doing and then feel bad afterwards.
-- If a thign will help you, get it. wind glasses so cycling isnt harsh to your eyes, yep.
-Better shoes for running, yup.
-All these are investments.
-- Like a compass you should know hwat direction you are heading, you dont need to know what exactly you did when.
-But atleast if you do, dont make it should be done in the background, or an insignificant activity.
-- Give yourself room to breathe.
+Thanks to my obsessive nature, I’ve spent years refining and perfecting my routine, always striving for order.
+And here's the insight I've gained :

+- When creating a routine, have an honest conversation with yourself.
+Set realistic expectations and understand that life can throw curveballs, if you only manage to hit 60% in a busy month, that’s okay.

+- Invest in tools or resources that make it easier for you to stick to your routine, whether it's better gear or time-saving strategies.
+Make your routine work for you, not the other way around.

+With that said, I'll take my leave.
-Without that, wish you have happy daily rituals, live long & prosper.
+Wish you have happy daily rituals, live long & prosper.